odoo/odoo/doc/howtos/website.rst

 .. patch::

-then accessing http://localhost:8069/web/ in the top left should be a menu :guilabel:`Academy` (which is selected by default, as it is the first menu), selected by default and having opened a listing of teachers.
+then accessing http://localhost:8069/web/ in the top left should be a menu :guilabel:`Academy`, which is selected by default, as it is the first menu, and having opened a listing of teachers.
 From the listing it is possible to :guilabel:`Create` new teacher records, and to switch to the "form" by-record view.

 If there is no definition of how to present records (a :ref:`view <reference/views>`) Odoo will automatically create a basic one